cferdinandi/adventure/content/rules.md

 Every character and creature has a pool of _Hit Points_ (or _HP_).
 Hit Points represent a creatures overall health.

-A characters _max HP_ is determined by adding their CON stat to a base number that varies by class (as indicated on their character sheet).
+Your characters _Max HP_ is determined by adding their CON stat to a base number that varies by class (as indicated on your character sheet).

-Whenever a character or creature takes damage, points are subtracted from their _current HP_.
+Whenever a character or creature takes damage, points are subtracted from their _Current HP_.
 When their HP reaches 0, they're knocked out, and remain that way until another party member revives them.

-_A character's current HP can never exceed their max HP._
+_A character's Current HP can never exceed their Max HP._

 {{<callout title="Example">}}
 A rogue has a CON of +1.
-Their character sheet says their max HP is _6 + CON_, so their max HP is 7.
+Their character sheet says their Max HP is _6 + CON_, so their Max HP is 7.

-Their current HP starts at 7 as well.
+Their Current HP starts at 7 as well.
 Then they get hit with an arrow and take 2 points of damage.
-Their current HP is now 5.
+Their Current HP is now 5.
 {{</callout>}}

 ### Calculating damage